CapTomas/Anomady/leveling.md

     *   `Avg.
 XP Major Obj. = Implied_Std_Obj_XP * 1.5` (rounded)
     *   `Avg.
 XP Epic Obj. = Implied_Std_Obj_XP * 2.5` (rounded)
 *   **Base Player Integrity:** Player's Max Integrity from base value (100) and automatic per-level gains (100 + 10 * (Lvl-1)).
 *   **Avg.
-Gear Integrity Bonus:** An assumed average Integrity bonus from thematic protective measures/gear appropriate for the character's level.
+Gear Integrity Bonus:** An assumed average Integrity bonus from thematic protective measures/gear appropriate for the character's level, acquired within the current session.
 *   **Total Effective Integrity:** The sum of `Base Player Integrity` and `Avg.
 Gear Integrity Bonus`.
 This total value is used for calculating `...
 Setbacks to Overwhelm Player` columns.
 *   **Base Player Willpower:** Player's Max Willpower from base value (50) and automatic per-level gains (50 + 5 * (Lvl-1)).
 *   **Avg.
 Player Output Magnitude (Base):** The character's average base effectiveness or impact per significant action/ability use for this level, *before* Aptitude modifier and Strain effects.
 This could be damage in combat, persuasiveness in dialogue, efficiency in a task, or potency of a special ability.